verseles/xpm/README.md

 Returns the home folder of the system.
 For example: `/home/user`, `/data/data/com.termux/files/home`, `/Users/user`, `/root`, etc.

 `$xTMP`
-Returns the temporary folder of the system.
-For example: `/tmp`, `/data/data/com.termux/files/usr/tmp`, `/var/tmp`, etc.
+Returns a the temporary folder of the system.
+For example: `/tmp/[package]`, `/data/data/com.termux/files/usr/tmp/[package]`, `/var/tmp/[package]`, etc.

 `$xSUDO`
 Returns the sudo command if available, otherwise returns empty.

+`$hasFlatpak`
+Returns `true` if the system has flatpak installed, otherwise returns `false`.
+If `true`, the `$1` variable is the path to the flatpak binary.
+If flatpak and snap are installed, flatpak takes precedence.

 `$hasSnap`
 Returns `true` if the system has snap installed, otherwise returns `false`.

-`$hasFlatpak`
-Returns `true` if the system has flatpak installed, otherwise returns `false`.

-`$hasAppImage`
-Returns `true` if the system has appimage installed, otherwise returns `false`.
+If `true`, the `$1` variable is the path to the snap binary.

 ### Functions available
 `validate()`
-This function is required and must be implemented.
+This function is the only required and must be implemented.
 It should validate if the package is installed or not.
-If the package is installed, it should return 0, otherwise, it should return non-zero.
+If the package is installed, it should return 0, otherwise, it should return non-zero. $1 is $xNAME, or $xPROVIDES if it is informed.

 The following functions can be used by the installer script, and are optional to use:

 `install_any()` and `remove_any()`
 These functions are called if no better option is available.
 It is the most techinical function because let you use anything to install/uninstall in any unix-like system and should not rely in any other package manager, only XPM and its commands available.
-We recommend to use well known unix tools like, `cp`, `mv`, `wget`, `curl`, `tar`, `gzip`, etc.
+We recommend to use well known unix tools like, `cp`, `mv`, `wget`, `curl`, `tar`, `gzip`, etc. And you can always use $XPM commands that keeping growing.

 `install_apt()` and `remove_apt()`
 These functions are called if the system has `apt` package manager installed.
 It should install/uninstall the package using apt. `$1` is the path to the `apt` (or similar) binary, and alread includes `-y` and `sudo` if available.